sourcery-ai-experiments/blog.nathanv.me/content/posts/python-permission-issue/index.md

 any other mods).
 I even tried relaunching the Python process as an administrator, and Python still couldn't delete it.

-{{< figure src="img/original_error.jpg" alt="Recreation of the error." position="center" style="border-radius: 8px;" caption="Recreation of the error.
+{{< figure src="img/original_error.jpg" alt="Recreation of the error." caption="Recreation of the error.
 As you can see boxed in red, the Python process is running with Administrator privileges." captionPosition="center" >}}

 Even weirder, the folder was completely empty
 (as Python was able to delete all of the contents), yet it couldn't delete the 0-byte folder itself.

-{{< figure src="img/folder_size.jpg" alt="Windows dialog showing folder size." position="center" style="border-radius: 8px;" caption="The folder is completely empty.
+{{< figure src="img/folder_size.jpg" alt="Windows dialog showing folder size." caption="The folder is completely empty.
 Deselecting the read-only checkbox does not affect anything." captionPosition="center" >}}

 And to make it still stranger, I could delete this folder fine in File Explorer under my regular user account, just not programmatically.